christophrumpel/christophrumpel.github.io/_posts/2017-03-04-Build-A-Telegram-Group-Bot.md

 ## Conclusion

 I hope I could show you today that it is really easy to start a Telegram group bot.
 With already one command it can be helpful to everyone in this group.
-Below you will see how I use this bot inside my BurgerCrew group.
+Below you will see how I use this bot inside my FantasticBurger group.
 (German text) I changed his name to `Mr. Burger` and also implemented a joke command that will tell you a Chuck Norris joke ;-) 🤠

 Next time we will enhance this bot to reply automatically without the slash commands.
 In the meanwhile have fun building bots.